 How to get an accurate diagnosis online

-During the second part of the consultation she’ll guide you through a thorough physical examination, just like she would do if you consulted her in a regular clinic.
+During the second part of the consultation they’ll guide you through a thorough physical examination, just like they would do if you consulted them in a regular clinic.

 The value of having access to experienced sports physiotherapists is that we can help guide you through your recovery process so that you know when you should hold back and when you can push the boundaries a bit.

 We’ll work out a detailed treatment plan for you, including videos of your exercises.
-In the last part of your video consultation your physio will ask you to perform the exercises to ensure that they’re appropriate for you.
-After the consultation she’ll e-mail you the plan, with links to the videos.
+In the last part of your video consultation your physio will ask you to perform the exercises to check that you're doing them correctly and that they’re appropriate for you.
+After the consultation they’ll e-mail you the plan, with links to the videos.

 Your treatment plan may also include some self-taping or self-massage techniques.
 Your physio can advise on the materials and equipment you’ll need for this.

 Why not ask us if your condition is suitable for treatment online?
 If so, and you want to go ahead, here’s what will happen: